Cumbria 2017Read more about Cumbria 2017

 Matt Parr, Her Majesty’s Inspector of Constabulary

-Read my assessment of Cumbria Constabulary below, or watch the video.
+Read my assessment of Cumbria Constabulary below.

 I am very pleased with the performance of Cumbria Constabulary in keeping people safe and reducing crime.
 I am reassured to see that since 2016 it has made changes to ensure it provides an effective service, particularly in relation to how it protects vulnerable people and supports victims.